Battle of Goose Green: Attack on the airfield

 According to Sub-Lieutenant Gómez-Centurión:

 I set out with thirty-six men toward the north.
 Passing the school, we entered a depression from which we saw the hill.
 I sent a scouting party ahead, and they told me that the British were advancing from the other side of the low ridge, some one hundred and fifty men.
 [My] men were very tense; there was a brutal cold; we shivered with cold, with fear.
 When they were about fifty metres away, we opened fire.
 We kept firing for at least forty minutes.
 They started to attack our flank, my soldiers had to take cover, the firing went down, and the situation started to become critical.
 Then we were surrounded, we had wounded, people started to lose control.
 I began to ask about casualties, each time, more casualties.
 There was no way out behind because we had been flanked, nearly surrounded.
 So when there was a pause in the firing, I decided that it was the time to stop, and I gave the order to disengage.

+Sergeant John Meredith as second-in-command of No. 12 Platoon conducted a counterambush, saving the lives of five of his men pinned down be enemy fire.
+The citation for his Distinguished Conduct Medal reads:

+Sergeant Meredith was a Platoon Sergeant in D Company 2nd Battalion The Parachute Regiment during the 24 days of the Falkland Islands campaign.
+He was a dedicated and devoted leader, encouraging and steadying the younger soldiers under fire and inspiring the Platoon by his personal example.
+In the battle for Port Darwin and Goose Green on 28th/29th May 1982, during the later stages of a long and demanding day, his platoon commander was killed while advancing on an enemy position which it was assumed had surrendered.
+Five men, including one wounded, survived in the platoon commander's party but were in a perilous and exposed position.
+With conspicuous gallantry and presence of mind, Sergeant Meredith rapidly assumed command of the platoon, organised covering fire for the trapped men and stabilised the situation.
+He then personally took a machine gun and moved forward under heavy enemy fire to where he could neutralise the remainder of the enemy and give directions to extricate the trapped men.
+Subsequently the Platoon under his direction captured the enemy position.

 The 25IR platoon defending the airfield fell back into the Darwin-Goose Green track and was able to escape.
-Sergeant Sergio Ismael Garcia of 25IR single-handedly covered the withdrawal of his platoon during the British counterattack.
+Sergeant Sergio Garcia of 25IR armed with a machine-gun, single-handedly covered the withdrawal of his platoon during the British counterattack.
 He was posthumously awarded the Argentine Nation to the Valour in Combat Medal.
-Under orders from Major Carlos Alberto Frontera (second in command of 12IR), Sub-Lieutenant César Álvarez Berro's 12IR platoon took up new positions and helped cover the retreat of Gómez-Centurión's platoon along the Darwin-Goose Green track.
+Under orders from Major Carlos Alberto Frontera (second in command of 12IR), Sub-Lieutenant César Álvarez Berro's 12IR platoon took up new positions and helped cover the retreat of Gómez-Centurión's platoon still dragging their wounded along the Darwin-Goose Green track.